Liechtenstein: Taxation

 The 2008 Liechtenstein tax affair is a series of tax investigations in numerous countries whose governments suspect that some of their citizens have evaded tax obligations by using banks and trusts in Liechtenstein; the affair broke open with the biggest complex of investigations ever initiated for tax evasion in Germany.
 It was also seen as an attempt to put pressure on Liechtenstein, then one of the remaining uncooperative tax havens—along with Andorra and Monaco—as identified by the Paris-based Organisation for Economic Co-operation and Development in 2007.
 On 27 May 2009 the OECD removed Liechtenstein from the blacklist of uncooperative countries.

 In August 2009, the British government department HM Revenue & Customs agreed with Liechtenstein to start exchanging information.
 It is believed that up to 5,000 British investors have roughly £3 billion deposited in accounts and trusts in the country.

 In October 2015, the European Union and Liechtenstein signed a tax agreement to ensure the automatic exchange of financial information in case of tax disputes.
 The collection of data started in 2016.
 It is another step to bring the principality in line with other European countries regarding its taxation of private individuals and corporate assets.

 Tourism

 Tourism accounts for a large portion of Liechtenstein's economy.

-Airbnb once offered to rent space for 450–900 guests in Liechtenstein for about US$70,000 per night.
+In 2023, Liechtenstein's accommodation establishments (hotels, vacation apartments, youth hostels, dormitories and camping) recorded a total of 116,759 guest arrivals and 222,266 overnight stays.

 Demographics

-With a population of 39,315 as of 31 December 2021, Liechtenstein is Europe's fourth-smallest country; Vatican City, San Marino, and Monaco have fewer residents.
+With a population of 41,232 as of 2023, Liechtenstein is Europe's fourth-smallest country after Vatican City, San Marino and Monaco.
 Its population is primarily Alemannic-speaking, although one third is foreign-born, primarily German speakers from Germany, Austria, and Switzerland, along with other Swiss, Italians, and Turks.
 Foreign-born people make up two-thirds of the country's workforce.

 Liechtensteiners have an average life expectancy at birth of 82.0 years, subdividing as male: 79.8 years, female: 84.8 years (2018 est.).
-The infant mortality rate is 4.2 deaths per 1,000 live births, according to 2018 estimates.
+The infant mortality rate is 4.2 per 1,000 live births, according to 2018 estimates.